khushnaidu/Thesisaurus/README.md

 **Prompt Caching**: LLM calls are slow and cost money.
 If we've seen the exact same prompt before, we just return the cached response.
 Simple hash-based cache, but it makes repeated queries instant.

 **Security (InputGuard)**: Users can be creative with prompts.
-The guard checks for injection attempts - things like "ignore previous instructions" or SQL injection patterns.
+The guard checks for injection attempts, things like "ignore previous instructions" or SQL injection patterns.
 Honestly, for an academic project the threat model is limited, but it's good practice and demonstrates awareness of prompt injection risks.
 The philosophy is simple: whitelist expected patterns, reject anything that looks like it's trying to break out of the assistant role.

 ## Models